pantheon-systems/documentation/source/_docs/guides/wordpress-git/03-themes.md

 editpath: wordpress-git/03-themes.md
 image: git-commit-thumb
 ---
 This lesson demonstrates how to utilize Git while developing over SFTP with a local file client and text editor.
-We'll upload a new theme, create a child theme, and make some example customizations to the stylesheet -- all while submitting our work to version control along the way in sensibly grouped commits.
+Often, premium plugins or themes need to be downloaded from the plugin provider and uploaded to your site.
+In this example, we will replicate that by uploading a new theme, creating a child theme, and then finally make some example customizations to the stylesheet -- all while submitting our work to version control along the way in sensibly grouped commits.

 ## Upload a Theme
 1. Download the [Bento](https://wordpress.org/themes/bento/){.external} theme from WordPress.org to your local machine.